Dave-team/Knowledge-base/Priorities.md

 This is a list of things I am actively working on to develop myself.
 Relax.
 Be optimistic.
 Be present.

+Have faith in ability to just figure things out.

 ## Reminders
 ### General
 - The main overarching goal is happiness and the biggest win in this is having a consistent calm mind.